Haar-Laplacian for directed graphs: Numerical results

-Our assessement relies on three real datasets: Telegram \citep{Bovet2020Telegram}; Bitcoin Alpha and Bitcoin OTC \citep{Kumar16weight}.
-The first dataset represents a pairwise-influence network of Telegram channels, used to analyze interactions concerning the spread of political ideologies.
+Our assessment relies on four real and directed datasets: Telegram \citep{Bovet2020Telegram}; Bitcoin Alpha and Bitcoin OTC \citep{Kumar16weight}; and UC-Social \citep{Opsahl2009UCSocial}.
+The first dataset represents a pairwise influence network of Telegram channels, used to analyze interactions concerning the spread of political ideologies.
 It includes $245$ nodes, grouped into four classes, and contains $8912$ edges with positive integer weights up to $7934$.
 The Bitcoin datasets originate from cryptocurrency exchanges and are structured as trust networks.
 In both the Alpha and OTC datasets, users rate each other on a scale from $-10$ to $+10$ (excluding $0$), where $-10$ denotes a scammer and $+10$ indicates a fully legitimate user.
-The Bitcoin Alpha dataset comprises $3783$ nodes, with $22650$ positive and $1536$ negative edges.
-In contrast, the slightly larger Bitcoin OTC dataset has $5881$ nodes, with $32029$ positive and $3563$ negative edges.
+The Bitcoin Alpha dataset comprises $3783$ nodes, with $22650$ positive edges and $1536$ negative edges.
+In contrast, the slightly larger Bitcoin OTC dataset has $5881$ nodes, with $32029$ positive and $3563$ negative edges, respectively.
+UC-Social has $1899$ vertices and $13838$ edges with weights between $1$ and $184$.
+The graph models the messages sent by users of an online student community from the University of California, Irvine.
+The nodes and edges represent the users and the messages sent, respectively.
+The weights highlight the number of messages.

 In order to offer an exhaustive perspective, we test on the Bitcoin datasets both with and without the negative weights.
 The removal of negative edges is done as in \citep{Fior23sigmanet} and we further denote the resulting graphs with positive edge weights by Bitcoin Alpha+ and Bitcoin OTC+.
-As a remark, in the original formulation, MagNet does not support negative weights because the diagonal degree matrix in the original approach \citep{Zh21_magnet} is constructed by summating the colums of $A_s$, which may lead to negative entries.
-However, by using absolute values like in \eqref{diag_degree}, the problem disappears; note that otherwise the relations \eqref{magn_lapl}--\eqref{phase_magnet} stand valid for negative weights.
+As a remark, in the original formulation, MagNet does not support negative weights because the diagonal degree matrix in the original approach \citep{Zh21_magnet} is constructed by summating the columns of $A_s$, which may lead to negative entries.
+However, by using absolute values as in \eqref{diag_degree}, the problem disappears; note that otherwise the relations \eqref{magn_lapl}--\eqref{phase_magnet} stand valid for negative weights.